A question that often comes up from both Muslim, non-Muslim, and even ex-Muslim vegans is, “why did God allow humans to kill animals?

-Central to the argument of animal consumption is the issue of causing pain to another sentient creature.
+Central to the argument of animal consumption is causing pain to another sentient creature.

-It’s important to recognize if God was to take away our and our animal friends’ ability to feel pain, emotion and suffering; this takes away that which makes us who we are.
+It’s essential to recognize if God was to take away our and our animal friends’ ability to feel pain, emotion, and suffering; this takes away that which makes us who we are.
 Our ability to empathize and extend compassion to others is centered around our perception of their state of being.

-All vertebrates with a central nervous system have the ability to feel pain.
+All vertebrates with a central nervous system can feel pain.

-It is absolutely clear from the tradition of the Prophet Muhammad (pbuh) that if an animal was to be killed, his priority was to spare that animal any suffering:
+It is clear from the tradition of the Prophet Muhammad (PBUH) that if an animal was to be killed, his priority was to spare that animal any suffering:

 “Verily Allah has prescribed ihsan (excellence) in all things.
 So if you kill, kill well; and when you slaughter, slaughter well.
 Let each one of you sharpen his blade and let him spare suffering to the animal he slaughters.” –40 Hadith, Nawawi #17

-Now bear in mind; this statement was made 1400+ years ago when even the concept that animals were sentient beings was non existent.
-Up until the Prophet’s arrival, animals had zero rights and were treated in horrific ways.
+Now bear in mind; this statement was made 1400+ years ago when even the concept that animals were sentient beings was non-existent.
+Until the Prophet’s arrival, animals had zero rights and were treated in horrific ways.

-Yet from this narration; we see the Prophet Muhammad’s only concern here was to spare the animal any suffering.
-The quickest way to spare an animal suffering known at the time was to quickly cut the throat region with a very sharp blade.
+Yet from this narration, we see the Prophet Muhammad’s only concern here was to spare the animal any suffering.
+The quickest way to spare an animal suffering known at the time was to cut the throat region with a very sharp blade quickly.

-How then can we possibly argue he would stand for the ghastly slaughterhouses, gas chambers, butchers and other modern ways in which animals are killed whereby they endure GREAT suffering from birth to death?
+How can we possibly argue he would stand for the ghastly slaughterhouses, gas chambers, butchers, and other modern ways in which animals are killed whereby they endure GREAT suffering from birth to death?

-This is why I strongly believe that today, if one absolutely must consume an animal; they do it by using anesthetic or some type of sedative so the animal does not suffer at all.
-I feel this is far more in line with the Prophetic tradition than the horrific bloodbaths that take place amidst agonizing screams of dying animals.
+This is why I strongly believe that today if one absolutely must consume an animal, they do it by using anesthetic or some sedative, so the animal does not suffer at all.
+I feel this is far more in line with the Prophetic tradition than the horrific bloodbaths that occur amidst agonizing screams of dying animals.

 We can no longer claim “halal slaughter” is painless as this has been thoroughly studied and disproven – this latest study just being released months ago.